MicrosoftDocs/cpp-docs/docs/cpp/cpp-bit-fields.md

 };
 ```

-The conceptual memory layout of an object of type `Date` is shown in the following figure.
+The conceptual memory layout of an object of type `Date` is shown in the following figure:

 :::image type="complex" source="../cpp/media/vc38uq1.png" alt-text="Memory layout of a date object, showing where the nWeekDay, nMonthDay, nMonth, and nYear bit fields fall.":::
 32 bits of memory are displayed in a row.
 Starting with the least significant bit, 3 bits are for nWeekDay.
 The next 6 bits are for nMonthDay.
 The next 5 bits are for nMonth.
 The next 2 bits are unused.
 The next 8 bits are for nYear.
 The remaining 8 bits are unused.